 3. Send us an email email@example.com so we can track the receipt of your donation and let you know when we have received it.

-We host Trivia Nights twice a week at two different Pour Boy locations.
-All the proceeds go directly to Horizons.
-Pour Boy also donates 10% of all food and drink purchases towards Horizons Centre.
+There's a $10 charge per team (max 4 per team) and all proceeds go directly to Horizons.
+Erie Street Gastro also donates 10% of all food and drink purchases towards Horizons Centre.

 If you and/or your company can donate prizes for our Trivia Nights, please contact us at firstname.lastname@example.org